Exploring the adaptive voter model dynamics with a mathematical triple jump: Introduction

-Our main intention is to show that the systems of equations obtained from the heterogeneous approximation can be solved analytically using generating functions and characteristics.
-We believe that this triple jump approach will be valuable for the wide variety of models in which the heterogeneous approximation affords an almost exact description of the system.
+Our main intention is to show that the systems of equations obtained from the heterogeneous approximation can be solved relatively straightforwardly using generating functions followed by a suitable PDE technique.
+The triple jump approach can reveal full time-dependent solutions that describe the network dynamics to a high degree of accuracy.
+We believe that this approach will be valuable for the wide variety of models in which the heterogeneous approximation affords an almost exact description of the system.